 We look forward to seeing where this initiative takes the students—and to following David’s continued success in the world of journalism and podcasting.

-Former Yarm School pupil Michael Shakesheff (Class of 1993) has had a fascinating career journey, transitioning from a successful career in law to leading one of the UK’s prominent… More...
+Former Yarm School pupil Michael Shakesheff (Class of 1993) has had a fascinating career journey, transitioning from a s… More...

 We welcomed back ten members of the Business and Economics Class of 2024 for a Working Lunch at the beginning of January… More...